aramatsolrac/fancyItalianRestaurant/README.md

 - [sweetalert2](https://github.com/sweetalert2/sweetalert2)
     - Open source JS library that helps us create stylized alerts pop up.
     - I have been using this on many of the projects I have worked on.
-I think is accessible, and easy to understand how to apply it in a project.
+I think it is accessible, and easy to understand how to apply it in a project.

 - [Exercism](https://exercism.org/)